 My label says Barbadillo but you can find the same bottle with the brand Pastora at the top, albeit at 17% alcohol.
 I think that may be a US version.
 At the end of the 19th century, Bodegas Barbadillo were owned by Pedro Rodriguez, and the name Pastora refers to his ‘Pastora’ cellars in the shadow of the Castillo de Santiago, and his famous brand of Manzanilla Pasada from that era.

 Of course Barbadillo is one of the biggest producers of sherry, yet I don’t think having so many similar wines with vague labels and a plethora of sub-brands is helping to boost the consumer’s confidence in sherry.
 Let’s not go into that now.
-I’ve also been wondering about producers like Barbadillo – based in Sanlúcar – selling a wine as Fino, but keep in mind that any bodega – including those in Sanlúcar – can name their wines Fino.
+It may be surprising to see Barbadillo – based in Sanlúcar – selling a wine as Fino, but keep in mind that any bodega – including those in Sanlúcar – can name their wines Fino.
 Sometimes companies work with other bodegas in Jerez in some kind of wine exchange contract (to widen their range), but Fino is also a common term for the more robust wines produced in Sanlúcar whose flor production is at a slightly lower level than the more delicate wines named Manzanilla.
 Locally they are known as Fino de Sanlúcar.

 Fino / very dry (15%, Barbadillo)

 Nose: some buttery notes at first, with hay and dried yellow flowers.
 Moderately yeasty, with a light fruitiness.

 Mouth: slightly youngish, quite low acidity, with an off-dry fruity note and nutty roundness.
 Some overripe apple and lime.
 Soft hints of brine.
 Touches of bitter almonds as well.
 Seems quite similar to the Fino Mil Pesetas but I don’t have a bottle to compare.